tspurway/hustle/README.md

 Queries
 =======

-Let's take a quick gander at a Hustle query, remeber, the query langauge is Python.
-We do some DSL tricks to make the 'where' clase especially crunchie:
+Let's take a quick gander at a Hustle query, remember, the query language is Python.
+We do some DSL tricks to make the 'where' clause especially crunchy:

 ```
 select(imps.ad_id, imps.date, imps.cpm_millis,